Cycling in Amsterdam is the most authentic way for any visitor to see the city.

 Strong locks can be bought at Waterlooplein or Albert Cuyp markets.
 Dutch department store HEMA also sells a range of basic cycling accessories.
 Other shops selling new bikes include Halfords, Mantel and Decathlon.

-Electric bikes have become very popular and fashionable in The Netherlands – there are around 5 million e-bikes on the road.
-However, there are some downsides to e-bikes:
+Electric bikes have become very popular and fashionable in The Netherlands – they account for around half of the bikes sold in the Netherlands each year.
+However, there are a number of downsides to e-bikes:

-• they are fast and the speed differential to standard bikes is causing an increased number of accidents, particularly during overtaking
+- they are (too) fast and the speed differential to standard bikes is causing an increased number of accidents, particularly during overtaking

 Expats should consider joining the OV-Fiets national bike rental scheme run by NS Dutch railways.